DrJessop/yoga-pose/app/Tutorial.md

 ...
 ```

-This part of the script runs the 'infer_video_d2' script, which is a part of VideoPose3D.
-It takes in the input file and performs 2D keypoint detection.
+This part of the script runs the 'infer_video_d2' script, which takes in the input file and performs 2D keypoint detection.

 #### Dataset preparation
 ```python